 - One in four of tenants are interested in getting more involved in having a say on how the housing service is run

 We will continue to follow up with everyone who said they are interested in joining a tenant group to give them more information.
 We have also worked closely with the Tenant and Leaseholder Board to produce a Tenant Engagement Strategy which includes various ways that tenants can engage with the council and have their views listened to.
 The tenant and leaseholder consultation for our Tenant Engagement Strategy has now closed and we will be able to publish details shortly.

 - One in ten of tenants say they are affected by anti-social behaviour (ASB)

 We will develop a satisfaction survey for tenants to complete after an ASB case has been dealt with and the feedback will be used to review our service and performance.
 We do not tolerate anti-social behaviour and work closely with Kent Police and other agencies to protect our tenants

 We used the Housemark 'STAR' survey model for this survey.
 STAR ('Survey of Tenants & Residents') is a survey model designed for social housing and was developed with the input of social landlords and residents.
 Using this survey model means we are able to more easily compare our results with other landlords, via Housemark benchmarking, and better monitor our performance.

 If you would like to read a report on the survey results please email email@example.com or write to the Tenant Liaison Officer at the council, and we will send a copy out to you.

 Would you like to get more involved in your housing service?

 Carrying out this survey is just part of the work we do to involve tenants and leaseholders in developing the way we work.
-If you would like to get more involved in our housing service, perhaps by taking part in more surveys like this, or joining the Tenant and Leaseholder Board, please complete our Getting Involved form.
-Or write to the Tenant Liaison Officer at the council and we'll get back to you to let you know more information.
+If you would like to get more involved in our housing service, perhaps by taking part in more surveys like this, or joining the Tenant and Leaseholder Board, please write to the Tenant Liaison Officer at the council and we'll get back to you to let you know more information.